iMissile/Self.Writing/Analysts/R_tools_and_links.md

 ### Визуализация
 - [Plotly](https://plot.ly/).
 Collaborative data science.
 Plotly is the easiest way to graph and share your data.
+- [Talent Lab](http://talent-lab.com/) is an interactive business intelligence platform that helps you discover and share the stories behind your human capital data.
 - [Silk](https://www.silk.co/product) is a place to publish your data.
 Each Silk contains data on a specific topic.
 Anyone can explore a Silk and create interactive visualizations.
 - [CHARTED](http://www.charted.co/).
 Beautiful, automatic charts.
 - [VARIANCE](https://variancecharts.com/) Build powerful data visualizations for the web.
 Without writing JavaScript.
 Variance empowers engineers, designers, journalists, scientists, and analysts to build elegant bespoke data graphics for the web, using only HTML & CSS.
 Our intuitive, markup-based grammar emphasizes clear, practical graphics and serves as the foundation for a wide range of visualizations.